 The busy village of Havelock North is known for its boutique shopping and is also a bustling weekend destination for coffee connoisseurs.

-Frimley Park is one of the Districts finest parks, providing a magnificent circular rose garden with more than 5,500 roses.
+Frimley Park is one of the districts finest parks, providing a magnificent circular rose garden with more than 5,500 roses (I think that means rose bushes not actual flowers so that's a lot of roses).

 Handmade, batch churned ice cream made from 100% natural ingredients have become a world famous Hawke’s Bay landmark and family tradition.